huntforhomesaz/cleanout2closing-site/content/service-areas/service-areas.md

 ---

-## Step 3 â€“ Out-of-state owners with Tucson-area properties
+## Step 3 — Out-of-state owners with Tucson-area properties

 Many of my clients live in another state while the property is here in Southern Arizona.
 In those cases, my role is to be: